-Pope Francis, pontiff who highlighted plight of marginalised, dies at 88
+Pope Francis, pontiff who pushed church boundaries — but didn’t break them

 Map: What countries has Pope Francis visited?

-Throughout his papacy from 2013 to 2025, the pope stripped the Vatican of some layers of opacity and connected to the concerns of common people.
+Throughout his papacy from 2013 to 2025, the pope stripped the Vatican of some layers of opacity and connected with the concerns of common people.
 He highlighted the plight of the poor and that of prisoners.

 Francis condemned the Church’s abuse of power while engaging with other faiths.